gormonn/cv/README.md

 - Proposed workflow enhancements.
 - Elevated code quality through the introduction of ESlint.
 - Contributed to open-source by publishing three npm packages: [app-watchdog](https://www.npmjs.com/package/app-watchdog), [nodejs-speech-kiosk-usercase](https://www.npmjs.com/package/nodejs-speech-kiosk-usercase), [electron-vosk-speech](https://www.npmjs.com/package/electron-vosk-speech).

+Career Break  	 Jun 2019 – Apr 2020

+---
+company: null
+format: Career Break
+position: null
+location: Irkutsk, Bratsk, Ust-Ilimsk, Ulan-Ude, Krasnoyarsk, RU
+period: Sep 2018 – Jun 2019
+---

+During this period, I started hormone replacement therapy, prompting me to temporarily shift my focus from professional responsibilities to self-discovery and skill development.
+This allowed me to better understand myself, my values, and my life and career goals.
+Active engagement with diverse individuals improved my communication and teamwork skills.
+This experience heightened my self-awareness and enriched my skill set, both vital for success in life and collaborative work.

+---
+company: Innopolis
+format: On-site
+position: Full-stack Developer
+location: Innopolis, Republic of Tatarstan, RU
+period: Sep 2018 – Jun 2019
+---

+- Participated in three Frontend projects for GIS.
+Admin panel development.
+- Call the team once a day, task scheduling and cross code reviews
+- Created a dozen components for the UI library
+- Quit this job and took a long career break

+---
+company: Cyber Arena Pro
+format: On-site
+position: Full-stack Developer
+location: Irkutsk, RU
+period: Jan 2017 – Jul 2018
+---
+- Participated in the development of a startup project from its inception.
+- Developed both the backend and frontend of the project from scratch.
+- Continuously crunched, fine-tuning the project to meet marketing deadlines.
+- The server couldn't handle the influx of users after marketing activities.
+- Transitioned to frontend development on the project's third major version due to stress and excessive responsibility.
+- Experienced my first burnout and left the project.